practicalmeteor/meteor-sinon/README.md

 // You can just use stubs.spyName instead of this method. stubs.get(stubName)

-// Don't use stubs.stubName.restore, use this method if you want to restore a specific stub, since otherwise, the factory will not have track of spies that where restored. stubs.restore(stubName)
+// You can just use stubs.stubName.restore instead of this method. stubs.restore(stubName)

 // Restore all stubs created with stubs.create